Generic Name: Proparacaine hydrochloride

 This preparation is contraindicated in patients with known hypersensitivity to any component of the solution.

-Prolonged use of a topical ocular anesthetic may produce permanent corneal opacifiction with accompanying loss of vision.
+Prolonged use of a topical ocular anesthetic may produce permanent corneal opacification with accompanying loss of vision

 Proparacaine should be used cautiously and sparingly in patients with known allergies, cardiac disease, or hyperthyroidism.
 The long-term toxicity of Proparacaine is unknown; prolonged use may possibly delay wound healing.
 Although exceedingly rare with ophthalmic application of local anesthetics, it should be borne in mind that systemic toxicity (manifested by central nervous system stimulation followed by depression) may occur.